-12 All-Time Legends the WWE Hall of Fame Did Wrong
+12 Legends Who Deserve to Be in the WWE Hall of Fame

 Any pro wrestling list is highly subjective.
 If you wracked your brain, you could probably come up with a hundred solo candidates throughout wrestling history more than worthy of WWE Hall of Fame induction.